 And guess what?
 Even after you’ve read all of these books (and a bunch of other must-reads), helped build products with a loyal following, and grown your company into a thriving enterprise, you’re still not out of the woods.

 That’s because, as author and Harvard Business School Professor Clayton Christensen explains in The Innovator’s Dilemma, new technologies and processes and approaches are hitting the market all the time — and some entrenched leaders lose to scrappy upstarts because they fail to adapt to these new realities.

-Or, just as frustrating, other successful companies employ a culture of remaining nimble and adapting to new technologies to stay competitive — but often make the mistake of adapting the wrong new technologies and losing because of that misstep.
+Or, just as frustrating, other successful companies employ a culture of remaining nimble and adapting to new technologies to stay competitive — but often make the mistake of adopting the wrong new technologies and losing because of that misstep.

 This is one of our must-read books for product managers because it forces you to acknowledge that your product is never finished, your business (no matter how successful) can never slow down and rest on its laurels — and that true product management is really a process of innovating, continually learning, and continually adapting.